-Russell Westbrook held to 15 points in loss
+Russell Westbrook triple-doubles in G4 loss

-Westbrook drops 31st triple-double in win
+Russell Westbrook triple-doubles in win

 After his abysmal fourth quarter in Game 2, Westbrook was a little better from the field with his 3-of-7 for nine points.
 However, he did make just 3-of-6 from the line in the fourth to give the Rockets several chances late in this game.
 In his post-game interview, Westbrook was also upset about missing those.
 Westbrook becomes the first player since Jason Kidd in 2002 to have a triple-double in back-to-back games in a series.
 In the regular season, Westbrook played 34.6 minutes per game with an NBA-record 40.8 usage rate, but in his three playoff games he's played 38.0 minutes per outing with a 47.7 usage rate.
 He's one of a kind.

 Westbrook has taken some heat in the media after attempting 18 shots in the final quarter of Game 2's defeat.
 Donovan, as expected, stood up for his superstar.
 "I have an enormous amount of trust and confidence after being with Russell this season for 82 games and seeing the ways he's closed out games," Donovan said.
 "I trust him when he's got the ball in terms of making decisions."
 Don't expect Westbrook to be bashful merely because some reporters questioned his approach.
 Russ will come out firing in Game 3, stuffing the stat sheet in the process, playing the only way he knows hows to.

 Russell Westbrook doesn't care about stats